Third Street Bridge Rehabilitation Project

 - Early 2018 - Spring 2019: Rehabilitation and construction activity begins

-Construction activity is anticipated to begin in early 2018 and is anticipated to last for approximately 18 months.
+Construction activity on the main rehabilitation phase is anticipated to begin in early 2018 and is anticipated to last for approximately 18 months.
 At some points during the rehabilitation and construction phase, access to the bridge may be limited or closed to pedestrian, bicycle and vehicle traffic.
 We will be working closely with surrounding residents and businesses in the area to coordinate and minimize impacts during these anticipated closures.
 The bridge will remain open to pedestrians during San Francisco Giants home games.

 Nighttime and weekend construction activity may be required.
 Full traffic plan with detours and alternative routes will be made available as the project nears.